Make-School-Courses/ARCHIVE-MOB-1-Swift-iOS-Xcode/Readme.md

-# iOS101 - Swift, iOS, Xcode
+# Swift, iOS & Xcode

 ## Course Overview

 Welcome to iOS1!
 This class introduces you the basics of iOS development.
 We will learn some basic to intermediate topics about Swift, Xcode and iOS.

-## Objectives & Competencies
+## Objectives

-1. Learn basic and intermediate Swift.
+- Learn basic and intermediate Swift.
-2. Leverage Xcode to manage and debug projects.
+- Leverage Xcode to manage and debug projects.
-3. Get familiar with common iOS communication patterns.
+- Get familiar with common iOS communication patterns.

+## Competencies

+- Write working Swift code
+- Make use of the delegate design pattern, including creating their own
+- Student use callbacks in their code
+- Should be able to Xcode’s debugging tools
+- Should be able to setup basic constraints with interface builder
+- Should be apply to apply the MVC pattern in their apps

 ## Course Schedule